 If security cameras make your skin crawl, Point was made for you.
 The Point device is an unobtrusive security device that monitors for sound and other things.
 It listens to your home and senses what’s in your air.
 While it can’t detect smoke like a smoke alarm, it can detect the sound made by smoke alarms.

 But what happens if you aren’t home?
 What happens if you miss the alert to your phone and your pet needs help?
 The answer is professional security monitoring.
 Another way to get alerts on your phone is through a home security system.
 Most people assume that home alarms are only for burglaries, but by adding a smoke detector, home alarms can also monitor for fires.
 If a fire is detected, the company will reach out to you and call the fire department.

 I do not see the value in ripping out a perfectly good smoke alarm system.
 After researching, I’ve decided to leave my current system in place.
 Smoke alarms need to be replaced every ten years, and my system still has a few years of useful life.
-On top of that, I own an iSmartAlarm Spot and Welcome, which both send a notification to my smartphone if they recognize the sound made by a smoke alarm.
+On top of that, I own an iSmartAlarm Spot, Welcome, and a Wyze Cam 2; all are capable of sending a notification to my smartphone if they recognize the sound made by a smoke alarm.
 I also have a Point Device and a monitored home security through Frontpoint.
 I see no reason to rip and replace a system that works well.
 Do you?

 Read Previous Updates